nalsur-veallam/CPP/4th_semester/6th_HW/README.md

 * The file ts_queue.hpp contains a thread-safe queue class in C++, which is tested by the code in main.cpp.
 This code calculates the program's running time depending on the number of tasks (just for the sake of interest, I did it).
 The result of the program is in the file out.txt.
 A graph was also built by the script graph.py based on the received data.
 The graph is in the file graph.pdf.
 To run use:
 > g++ main.cpp -lpthread -std=c++17; ./a.out

+* Also in the accumulate.cpp file, the parallel_accumulate algorithm from the previous job is modified so that the results are written to a shared variable passed by reference.
+For more details about the algorithm, see the previous task.
+To run use:
+> g++ accumulate.cpp -lpthread -std=c++17; ./a.out